History of Belmore Park

 From 1900 to 1906 the park was bare earth with a few trees, and was rented for circus performances.
-It is believed the three Moreton Bay figs on the Eddy Avenue frontage are survivors of the original park.
-The Park was returned to Council management in 1907 and replanted with 'one of the city’s most spectacular single row plantations' of London plane trees.
+It is believed the 3 Moreton Bay figs on the Eddy Avenue frontage are survivors of the original park.
+The park was returned to council management in 1907 and replanted with 'one of the city’s most spectacular single row plantations' of London plane trees.
 The bandstand was built in 1910.

 A further area of the park was resumed in 1923 to build the city circle rail system.
-The eastern tramway approach to the railway was relocated and a portion of the park along Elizabeth St permanently separated from the rest of the park.
-Belmore Park’s proximity to Central Railway makes it a convenient starting point for rallies on public issues.
+The eastern tramway approach to the railway was relocated and a portion of the park along Elizabeth Street permanently separated from the rest of the park.
+Belmore Park’s proximity to Central railway station makes it a convenient starting point for rallies on public issues.
 In 2000 it was an Olympic Live site.

-EDAW Australia Pty Ltd, “Belmore Park Draft Plan of Management” (2 vols), 1993
+EDAW Australia Pty Ltd, 'Belmore Park Draft Plan of Management' (2 volumes), 1993